TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: Related Work

-The recent OpenLORIS dataset~\cite{loris} was created using an indoor robot to evaluate the adaptation of CL systems to variations of illumination, clutter, occlusion, and object size in a DIL setting.
+A popular dataset to evaluate CL in robotics is OpenLORIS~\cite{loris}, which was created using an indoor mobile robot with variations of illumination, clutter, occlusion, and object size in a DIL setting.
 Although collected in three different environments (home, office, and mall), these were not distinctly separated in the dataset, since the authors' main purpose was to isolate and evaluate only the aforementioned variations.
-Our dataset, instead, emphasizes the domain and class variations that occur when a tiny mobile robot changes its operating environment, providing a different scenario for the evaluation of CL in robot vision.
-Moreover, OpenLORIS mostly focuses on object recognition rather than object detection.
-Indeed, although some bounding boxes are provided, each image contains only one object annotation.
-Similarly, the CORe50~\cite{core} dataset, collected using a handheld camera, focuses on image classification without addressing possible CLOD challenges, i.e. multiple annotated objects per frame, often out-of-centre, occluded, or in the background.
+Another relevant dataset is F-SIOL-310~\cite{310}, which targets a challenging few-shot incremental learning problem in robotics, where only a few labeled examples are available to learn new classes.
+Our dataset, instead, emphasizes the domain and class variations that occur when a tiny mobile robot changes environment, offering an alternative CLOD evaluation tool for mobile robotics.
+Moreover, both OpenLORIS and F-SIOL-310 focus on object recognition (i.e. image classification) or single-instance object detection, rather than multiple-instance like in TiROD.

-Other interesting datasets can be used to benchmark CLOD in different contexts.
-The Continual Learning Autonomous Driving~(CLAD)~\cite{CLAD} dataset is tailored for autonomous driving.
-It contains images collected by a car in various domains characterised by different lighting conditions, weather scenarios, and locations.
-However, CLAD focuses exclusively on DIL and environments that are unsuitable for tiny mobile robots.
-Moreover, it relies on a high-quality camera setup that is significantly different from the low-cost sensors typically used in tiny robotics.
+Similarly, the CORe50~\cite{core} dataset, collected using a handheld camera, does not address the challenges of multiple annotated objects per frame, which in robotics are often out-of-centre, occluded, or blended into the background.
+The Continual Learning Autonomous Driving~(CLAD)~\cite{CLAD} dataset, instead, is tailored for autonomous driving.
+It contains images collected by a car in various locations characterised by varying lighting and weather conditions.
+These are rather different though from the scenes observed by a tiny mobile robot.
+Moreover, CLAD relies on a high-quality camera setup, as opposed to the low-cost sensors of our robot.
 Finally, a challenging dataset is Objects Around Krishna~(OAK)~\cite{OAK}, which was collected by a walking person with an action camera to evaluate CL performance over time, analyzing the system's output every 15 frames.
-Unfortunately, OAK's camera and its perspective are rather different from a tiny robot's one.
-Also, due to its dynamic nature, OAK does not clearly distinguish among tasks, and it is therefore unsuitable for the evaluation of CL on distinct domains.
+However, like for previous datasets, OAK's images and camera's perspective are rather different from those of a tiny robot.
+Also, OAK does not clearly distinguish tasks, and it is therefore unsuitable for evaluating CL on multiple domains.